 - 2015: Joanna Klimczak, BCom'2014

 - 1979: John Charles Collis, BCom'79

 Montreal enjoys worldwide recognition

-Desautels enjoys global recognition for its innovative research.
-We are 49th in the world according to the UTD Top 100 Business School Research Rankings and are ranked among the top three research universities in Canada.
-Our professors also secure more government funding for research than the national average and publish in some of the most high-profile business journals.
-The Desautels 22, a compendium of the articles, books and monographs produced by our faculty members from 2012 to 2018, is a testament to the breadth of our faculty’s output.
+In alignment with McGill’s reputation, Desautels enjoys global recognition for its innovative management research.
+Our professors secure more government funding for research than the national average and publish in some of the most high-profile business journals.
+The Desautels 22, a compendium of the articles, books and monographs produced by our faculty members is a testament to the breadth of our faculty’s output.

-Desautels’ excellence in research aligns with McGill’s international reputation as a leading research-intensive university.

-Desautels researchers figure prominently in the federally funded Innovation Superclusters Initiative notably the Bensadoun Retail School of Retail Management and the McGill Centre for the Convergence of Health and Economics (MCCHE).
+Desautels faculty members take part in multidisciplinary research projects through the cutting-edge retail innovation lab.
+Our researchers also figure prominently in the federally funded Innovation Superclusters Initiative notably the Bensadoun Retail School of Retail Management and the McGill Centre for the Convergence of Health and Economics (MCCHE).

 - One of the two multidisciplinary teams for the AI-Powered Supply Chains Supercluster (SCALE.AI) will includes researchers from the Bensadoun School, and the Faculties of Engineering, Management and Science.
 Their work will bridge the retail, manufacturing, transportation, infrastructure, and information and communications technology sectors to build intelligent supply chains through artificial intelligence and robotics.

 - The Protein Industries Supercluster involves the Faculty of Agricultural and Environmental Science and the MCCHE who will contribute knowledge about retail that spans the full agri-food chain.